-International Studies is a NSW Department of Education Approved Elective Course Course details are not included on RoSA Course details are included on School Report
+International Studies is a School Developed Board Endorsed Course Course details are not included on RoSA Course details are included on School Report

 Elective History - International Studies is a disciplined process of inquiry into the past that helps to explain how people, events and forces from the past have shaped our world.
 It enables students to locate and understand themselves and others on the continuum of human experience up to the present.
 It provides opportunities for students to explore human actions and achievements in a range of contexts.
 Students develop an understanding of the world from social, cultural and historical evidence.